 \section{Abstract}

 We prove a monomialization theorem for mappings in general classes of infinitely differentiable functions that are called quasianalytic.
-Examples include Denjoy-Carleman classes (of interest in real analysis), the class of $\cC^\infty$ functions which are definable in a given polynomially bounded $o$-minimal structure (in model theory), as well as the classes of real- or complex-analytic functions, and algebraic functions over any field of characteristic zero.
-The monomialization theorem asserts that a mapping in a quasianalytic class can be transformed to mapping whose components are monomials with respect to suitable local coordinates, by sequences of simple modifications of the source and target (local blowings-up and power substitutions in the real cases, in general, and local blowings-up alone in the algebraic or analytic cases).
+Examples include Denjoy-Carleman classes, the class of $\cC^\infty$ functions definable in a polynomially bounded $o$-minimal structure, as well as the classes of real- or complex-analytic functions, and algebraic functions over any field of characteristic zero.
+The monomialization theorem asserts that a mapping in a quasianalytic class can be transformed to a mapping whose components are monomials with respect to suitable local coordinates, by sequences of simple modifications of the source and target---local blowings-up and power substitutions in the real cases, in general, and local blowings-up alone in the algebraic or analytic cases.
 Monomialization is a version of resolution of singularities for a mapping.
-It is not possible, in general, to monomialize by global blowings-up, even in the real analytic case.
+We show that it is not possible, in general, to monomialize by global blowings-up, even in the real-analytic case.